makersacademy/airport_challenge/notes.md

 To ensure safety
 I want to prevent landing when the airport is full

+As a docking station manager
+To ensure satisfied customers
+I want to prevent docking when the station is full

+---

 As the system designer
 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate

+As the docking station manager
+So that customers are happy
+I would like a default docking station capacity that can be overridden as appropriate